 - Ethics and integrity.

 - Strategic thinking.

 - Integrated planning and execution.

 - Political acuity.

-- Inclusive community.
+- Successful community.

-- Equity and diversity.

 - Change/adaptability.

 - Development of others and self.

 - Creativity and innovation.

 All courses are designed to meet the American Council on Education standards for graduate-level credit recommendation so that EFO Program students potentially qualify for credit at colleges and universities.